 Don’t worry if you missed it.
 You can watch the outdoor lights go on each night.
 Head to the Magnolia Portico for caroling at 4:55p and the tree lights come on at 5pm.

 Opryland Hotel is Open

 As I mentioned above, Opryland Hotel is still open.
-What you will see is limited capacity in restaurants, attractions and yes, even rooms.
-Not every restaurant and bar inside of Opryland is open.
-You will also find limited operating hours at others.
+Most restaurants and bars inside of Opryland are now open.
+You may find limited operating hours at others.

 If you are just visiting for the day, I recommend either visiting during the week and staying for dinner so you can have your parking validated (at certain sit-down restaurants, like Old Hickory Steakhouse).
 If you must visit on the weekends, consider coming earlier in the day.
-This way you will avoid crowds and stay in compliance with their COVID guidelines.
+This way you will avoid crowds.

 Parking at Gaylord Opryland Hotel